mplaza/CarND-MPC-Project/README.md

 **Student provides details on how they deal with latency.

 In order to deal with latency the kinematic equations were used to predict where the car would be at a point in time after the latency-- so where the car would be when the commands were actually being executed (lines 134-144).
 This predicted state was passed to the solver instead of the actual state so that actuators could be found that would be best after the delay.
+Also when the speed was lower the latency was less of a problem.